The Complexity of General-Valued CSPs: Proof of Theorem : Reduction to a block-finite language

-\myparagraph{Proof of Theorem~\ref{thm:main-alg}: reduction to a ``{\em block-finite language}''} We will prove Theorem~\ref{thm:main-alg} by constructing, from a given (feasible) instance $\calI$, a valued constraint language $\Gamma'$ on some finite set $D'$ and an instance $\calI'$ of $\VCSP{\Gamma'}$ such that $\Opt(\calI)=\Opt(\bar{\calI})=\Opt(\calI')=\BLP(\calI')=\BLP(\bar{\calI})$.
-The first two equalities will follow trivially from the construction of $\Gamma'$ and $\calI'$, the last equality holds by Lemma~\ref{lem:BLPeq} below, while the key equality $\Opt(\calI')=\BLP(\calI')$ will follow from the fact that BLP solves $\VCSP{\Gamma'}$ that we prove, using Theorem~\ref{thm:BLP}, in Theorem~\ref{th:symm}.
-The construction is inspired by~\cite{kolmogorov15:mrt}, where a similar technique of ``lifting'' a language was used in a different context.
+We will prove Theorem~\ref{thm:main-alg} by constructing, from a given (feasible) instance $\calI$, a finite valued constraint language $\Gamma'$ on some finite set $D'$ and an instance $\calI'$ of $\VCSP{\Gamma'}$ such that $\Opt(\calI)=\Opt(\bar{\calI})=\Opt(\calI')=\BLP(\calI')=\BLP(\bar{\calI})$.
+The first equality is immediate from the definition $\bar{\calI}$, the second one will follow trivially from the construction of $\Gamma'$ and $\calI'$, and the last equality holds by Lemma~\ref{lem:BLPeq} below, while the key equality $\Opt(\calI')=\BLP(\calI')$ will follow from the fact that BLP solves $\VCSP{\Gamma'}$ that we prove, using Theorem~\ref{thm:BLP}, in Theorem~\ref{th:symm}.
+The construction is inspired by~\cite{Kolmogorov2015:hybrid}, where a similar technique of ``lifting'' a language was used in a different context.

 Let $V$ be the set of variables of instance $\calI$, and let

 be its objective function.
 For the $(1,\infty)$-minimal instance $\bar{\calI}$, the objective function is

 Now let $D'_v=\{(v,a)\:|\:a\in D_v\}$ be a unique copy of $D_v$.
 We now define a new language $\Gamma'$ over domain $D'=\bigcup_{v\in V}D'_v$ as follows: